davidrjonas/composer-lock-diff/README.md

 - Copy `../test-data/composer.from.json` as `composer.json` and `../test-data/composer.from.lock` as `composer.lock`.
 - Commit them.
 - Run `composer install`
+- Add your _pre_ case to `composer.json`.
+Use an exact version.
+- Run `composer update`.
 - The generated `composer.lock` should look similar to `../test-data/composer.from.lock` but there will be differences due to transient dependencies.
 No real way around that.
-Use `composer-lock-diff` to make sure none of the named packages change versions.
+Use `composer-lock-diff` to make sure none of the named packages change versions and your new case is there.
-- Add your _pre_ case to `composer.json`.
-Use an exact version.
-- Generate a new lock file.
-Commit it.
 - Copy `composer.json` to `../test-data/composer.from.json` and `composer.lock` to `composer.from.lock`.
 - Copy `../test-data/composer.to.json` as `composer.json`.
 - Add your _post_ case to `composer.json`.
 Again, exact versions are best.